beezeebly/aws-sam-developer-guide/doc_source/serverless-example-s3.md

 **To test the serverless application in the AWS Cloud**

-1. Upload an image to the Amazon S3 bucket that you created for this sample application\.
+1. Upload an image to the Amazon S3 bucket named `aws-sam-ocr-sourceimagebucket` that was created by this sample application\.

 1. Open the DynamoDB console and find the table that was created\.
 See the table for results returned by Amazon Rekognition\.